freeCodeCamp/freeCodeCamp/guide/english/bash/bash-chmod/index.md

 The standard mode is used via the arguments listed below in the commonly used arguments section.

 The numeric mode is dictated by three numbers the user, group, and others, in that order.

-4 stands for "read",
+- 4 stands for "read",
-2 stands for "write",
+- 2 stands for "write",
-1 stands for "execute", and
+- 1 stands for "execute", and
-0 stands for "no permission."
+- 0 stands for "no permission."

-You can use a combination of these numbers such as 7 would give all permissions, 6 would give read/write and 5 would give read execute.
+You can also use a combination of these numbers; for example 7 would give all permissions, 6 would give read and write permissions, and 5 would give read and execute permissions.

 The reference mode is used by specifying a file for reference and the targeted file.
 The targeted file then takes on the permissions of the reference file.